All Products

 Valid values:

-• true: Filter pushdown is enabled for a dimension table.
-When Realtime Compute for Apache Flink loads data from a MySQL database table, the dimension table filters data in advance based on the conditions configured in the related SQL deployment.
+• true: Enables filter pushdown for the dimension table.
+When loading data from the MySQL database table, the dimension table filters data in advance based on conditions set in the SQL job.

-• false: Filter pushdown is disabled for a dimension table.
-When Realtime Compute for Apache Flink loads data from a MySQL database table, the dimension table loads all data of the MySQL database table.
-This is the default value.
+• false (default): Disables filter pushdown for the dimension table.
+When loading data from the MySQL database table, the dimension table loads all data.

 Note